Let's get started with a Microservice Architecture with Spring Cloud:

 Avro is a language-independent serialization library.
 To do this Avro uses a schema which is one of the core components.
 It stores the schema in a file for further data processing.

 Avro is the best fit for Big Data processing.
-It’s quite popular in Hadoop and Kafka world for its faster processing.
+It’s quite popular in the Hadoop and Kafka world for its faster processing.

 Avro creates a data file where it keeps data along with schema in its metadata section.
 Above all, it provides a rich data structure which makes it more popular than other similar solutions.